119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

-Your old, non-working car doesn’t have to be a worthless waste.
-Many people assume junk cars go to rust in the back of the yard or, worse, the local landfill.
+Your old, non-working car doesn’t have to become a worthless piece of waste.
+Many people assume junk cars sit rusting in the back of a yard or, worse, end up in a landfill.
 This just isn’t true.
-Scrap car removal companies are taking old cars and turning them into valuable resources.
+Scrap car removal companies play a key role in turning old vehicles into valuable recycled resources.

 Scrap car removal companies have designed a smart, safe, and systematic way to recycle every last part from a car.
 This reduces pollution, saves natural resources, and keeps toxic waste out of the environment.
-Let’s explore how this entire process works, step by step.
+Let’s explore how the scrap car recycling process works, step by step.

 Collection & Towing

 The first step is for the car owner to contact a nearby car scrapyard.
 Once the service is confirmed, a pickup is scheduled at your location.
-Most trustworthy scrap car removal companies even do it for free!
-This means you won’t have to pay anything to transport the car.
-The scrap car removal service sends a tow truck to your home, garage, or accident vehicle location.
+Most trustworthy scrap car removal companies even offer this service for free.
+This means you won’t incur any cost for transporting the car.
+The scrap car removal service sends a tow truck to your home, garage, or the location of the accident vehicle.

 The driver will check the vehicle’s paperwork and condition before safely towing it to its scrap location or recycling yard.
-This process helps safely remove abandoned or damaged vehicles from the street and private properties.
+This process helps safely remove abandoned or damaged vehicles from streets and private properties.
 It also prevents old vehicles from leaking harmful fluids into the ground.

 Initial Inspection

-When the car arrives at the recycling facility, it is seen and inspected.
+When the car arrives at the recycling facility, it undergoes a visual inspection.
 The team examines the vehicle to see if it is in good condition.
 The technicians inspect items like the engine, tires, doors, seats, and other accessories.
-This process offers an indication of which items can be made use of or sold as second-hand parts.
+This process helps determine which items can be reused or sold as second-hand parts.

 Some vehicles may still have functional engines, batteries, and electronic components.
 If useful parts are discovered, they are marked for removal before moving to the next stage.
-An effort is made not to recycle useful parts.
+Efforts are made to salvage useful parts before recycling begins.

 Depollution

 Our team will remove all hazardous materials before the vehicle is dismantled.
-This is known as ‘depollution’ and it is vitally important because many older vehicles contain hazardous toxic fluids and materials that could harm people and the environment The team carefully drains the motor oil, brake fluid, transmission oil, anti-freeze, fuel, and windshield washer fluid, draining everything into a proper disposal or recycling container.
-Liability exposure will also be mitigated because they will also extract automotive batteries, airbags, fuel tanks, and mercury switches.
+This process is known as ‘depollution,’ and it is vitally important because many older vehicles contain hazardous fluids and materials that can harm people and the environment.
+The team carefully drains motor oil, brake fluid, transmission oil, antifreeze, fuel, and windshield washer fluid into proper disposal or recycling containers.
+Liability is also reduced by extracting automotive batteries, airbags, fuel tanks, and mercury switches.
 They will remove the tires and ensure they are recycled separately.
-All hazardous materials will be handled correctly to eliminate the risk of fire hazards, chemical spills, and air and soil pollution.
+All hazardous materials will be handled properly to eliminate fire hazards, chemical spills, and air and soil pollution.

 Dismantling reusable parts